MohmedMonsef/Function-Plotter/readme.md

 ## How to run
 - install the dependencies
 - on linux run: `python3 plotter.py`
-- on windows run: `python3 plotter.py`
+- on windows run: `python plotter.py`

 ## Test Example
 ![](./images/1.png)